 While it is a fact that sugar isn’t the best thing in the world for your teeth, all sugars are not created equal.
 For example, foods that contain naturally-occurring sugars, such as potatoes and pineapple, can do damage to your teeth if you don’t properly cleanse them; however, they aren’t as bad as sugar-based foods that actually sit on the teeth.
 Soda, chewing gum and hard candies, for instance, are more problematic for your teeth.

 More Brushing Means Healthier Teeth

 While yes, regular brushing is an important part of oral hygiene, brushing more frequently isn’t always a good thing.
 In fact, the more often you brush your teeth, the more likely you will be to wear away the enamel and do damage to your gums.
 Excessive brushing could actually cause serious dental problems down the road, consult your Dentist Albany for further info.

 To avoid issues, brush no more than three times a day.
 For those times when your mouth feels like it needs to be refreshed, rinse with cold water to reduce the buildup of plaque.

 All Cavities are Obvious

 That isn’t always true.
 Certainly, there are cavities that are fairly obvious, as they cause pain and heighten sensitivity, not all noticeable.
 Small cavities, or those that are just starting to form, may not be painful.
 For that reason, regular dental exams are so important.
-Your pawling dentist will fully assess your teeth and will be able to pinpoint even the smallest cavities and provide the proper treatment before they become a serious concern.
+Your Fishkill, NY Dentist will fully assess your teeth and will be able to pinpoint even the smallest cavities and provide the proper treatment before they become a serious concern.